 Lifts are available to and from the upper gallery.
 Please note lift size is 3’7” x 4’9” (110 x 147cm).

 Interpretation within the gallery is largely through an audio visual presentation.

-Subtitles can be requested for people with hearing impairments – please speak to the gallery staff prior to the start of the tour.
+Subtitles can be requested should you need them – please speak to the gallery staff prior to the start of your tour.

 Command of the Oceans/Namur: The ship under the floor

 Namur: The ship beneath the floor has ramps to the gallery and lifts are available to Museum Square.

 Steam, Steel & Submarines